idanhom/control_lir_recruiter/README.md

   när jag markerar dem, lägga en liten grå notering så det är tydligt att dessa är markerade.

-# LinkedIn Recruiter Enhanced Navigation
+# LinkedIn Recruiter Enhanced Navigation UserScript
-Todo:
-  make sure 'g' and 'ä' open up "skills" and "show more" from work experience (not education?)

 ## Description

-This Tampermonkey script enhances the user experience on LinkedIn Recruiter by enabling keyboard navigation and interaction with profiles.
-It allows users to navigate between profiles, save profiles to a pipeline, hide/unhide profiles, send messages, and toggle the "See More/Less" option in profiles, as well as scroll up and down within a profile view, all using designated keyboard shortcuts.
+This UserScript enhances the navigation and interaction experience on LinkedIn Recruiter.
+It allows users to use keyboard shortcuts for various actions such as navigating between profiles, expanding sections, scrolling through profiles, and more, thus streamlining the recruitment process.

 ## Features

-- **Navigate between profiles** using the keyboard.
-- **Save profiles to your pipeline**.
-- **Hide or unhide profiles**.
-- **Send messages** directly from the profile view.
-- **Toggle "See More" and "See Less"** in profile descriptions.
+- **Profile Navigation**: Navigate forwards and backwards between profiles.
-- **Scroll up and down** within the profile container.
+- **Profile Scrolling**: Scroll up and down within the profile view.
+- **Expand Skills**: Show all skills of a candidate with a single key press.
+- **Expand Work Experiences**: Reveal more work experiences of a candidate.
+- **Hide/Unhide Profiles**: Toggle the visibility of profiles.
+- **Toggle See More/Less**: Expand or collapse extended text sections.
+- **Message Candidates**: Quickly access the message button to communicate with candidates.
+- **Save to Pipeline**: Easily add candidates to your recruitment pipeline.

 ## Installation

-1. Install Tampermonkey on your browser.
+1. Install a UserScript manager extension in your browser, such as Tampermonkey or Greasemonkey.
-2. Open Tampermonkey's dashboard and click on the 'Create a new script' button.
+2. Create a new script in the UserScript manager.
-3. Copy and paste the provided script into the script editor.
+3. Copy and paste the entire code of this script into the new script section in the UserScript manager.
-4. Save the script and ensure it's enabled in the Tampermonkey dashboard.
+4. Save the script.

 ## Usage

-Once installed, the script activates on the LinkedIn Recruiter pages.
-Use the following keyboard shortcuts for navigation:
+Once the script is installed and active, navigate to LinkedIn Recruiter.
+The script will automatically run on the LinkedIn Recruiter pages (`https://www.linkedin.com/talent/hire/*`).
+Use the following keyboard shortcuts to interact with the page:

 - `a` or `j`: Navigate to the previous profile.
 - `s` or `k`: Navigate to the next profile.
 - `d` or `l`: Save the current profile to the pipeline.
-- `f` or `ö`: Hide/Unhide the current profile.
+- `f` or `ö`: Hide or unhide the current profile.
-- `Spacebar`: Send a message.
+- `Spacebar`: Send a message to the candidate.
 - `v` or `m`: Scroll down the profile.
 - `c` or `n`: Scroll up the profile.
-- `g` or `ä`: Toggle "See More" and "See Less" in the profile description.
+- `g` or `ä`: Toggle "See More" and "See Less" in text sections.

-## Compatibility
-This script is designed for use with LinkedIn Recruiter and has been tested with specific browser versions (e.g., Chrome 90, Firefox 88).
-Ensure your browser is compatible with Tampermonkey.
+- `r`: Expand all skills and show more work experiences.

-## Contribution
+## Notes

-Suggestions and contributions are welcome.
-Please feel free to fork, modify, and make pull requests or report issues.
+- The script will not activate if the focus is on an input, textarea, or any element that is contenteditable.
+- LinkedIn's website structure can change, which might affect the functionality of this script.
+If LinkedIn updates its site, the script may require adjustments.

 ## License
-[Specify the license under which this script is released, e.g., MIT, GPL, etc.]

-## Disclaimer
 This script is provided "as is", without warranty of any kind.
 Use at your own risk.